AK-47-D/cms/src/main/resources/static/manage/bower_components/bootstrap-table/docs/_i18n/en/documentation/table-options.md

         <pre>
         function customSearch(text) {
             //Search logic here.
-            //You must use `this.data` array in order to filter the data.
+            //You must use `this.data` array in menuOrder to filter the data.
 NO use `this.options.data`.
         }
         </pre>
         </td>